JMIR Publications Article Processing Fee (APF) Support Policy

 I am a Student or Faculty of the University of California

-Great news: A $1000 support is automatically applied and deducted from the APF.
-A full waiver is also available - just fill in the form at APF Support for Corresponding Authors from the University of California
+Great news: $1000 APF support is automatically applied and deducted from the APF, if a manuscript is accepted after peer review.
+Authors can also apply for a full APF waiver by filling in the form at: APF Support for Corresponding Authors from the University of California

-I have some grant money, but my funding agency (e.g. DFG) has set an APF limit which JMIR exceeds
+I have some grant funds, but my funding agency has set an APF limit which JMIR Publications exceeds

 Also, protocols from authors from the University of California can be published free of charge for the author, see APF Support for Corresponding Authors from the University of California.

-Thanks again for your interest in JMIR journals.
+Thanks again for your interest in JMIR Publications journals.

 - How does the Article Processing Fee (APF/APC) at JMIR compare to other journals/publishers?

 - I don't have any grant money - how can I publish in JMIR?